purtuga/SPWidgets/README.md

 ## Getting Started

-Once the code has been forked and checked out, insure that following is run from since the project root folder:
+Once the code has been forked and checked out, insure that following is run from inside the project root folder:

 -   `npm install`
 -   `bower install`